joergboe/MakeItSimple/README.md

 # MakeItSimple

-This repository has a set of simple makefiles that may be useful for small- and medium-sized c++ projects.
+This repository has a set of simple makefiles that may be useful for small- or experimental c++ projects without any further build system.
 The makefiles are designed to use only functions that are shipped with GNU make.
 All make scripts support parallel build and ensure that the first level goals are executed in the designated order.
 The scripts come with a comprehensive set of warning compiler options for the GNU c++ compiler (g++).
 These options can be controlled in 4 levels.